dlang-community/Pegged/README.md

 Features
 --------

-* The complete set of operators described in [link] are implemented, with the 'traditional' PEG syntax.
-See [PEG operations].
+* The complete set of operators described [here](en.wikipedia.org/wiki/Parsing_expression_grammar) are implemented, with the 'traditional' PEG syntax.
+See [[PEG Operations]].
-* Pegged parses at compile time, generate a complete parse tree at compile time.
-See [Advantages of Compile-Time Parsing] for the power that gives you.
+* **Pegged** can parse its input at compile time and generate a complete parse tree at compile time.
+See [[Advantages of Compile-Time Parsing]] for the power that gives you.
 In a word: compile-time string (read: D code) transformation and generation.
 * You can parse at runtime also, you lucky you.
 * Use a standard and readable PEG syntax as a DSL, not a bunch of templates that hide the parser in noise.
-* But you can use expression templates if you want, as parsers are all available as such, with new, additional, shiny toys (see next point).
-Pegged is implemented as an expression template, and what's good for the library writer is sure OK for the user too.
+* But you can use expression templates if you want, as parsers are all available as such. **Pegged** is implemented as an expression template, and what's good for the library writer is sure OK for the user too.
-* Some useful additional operators are there too: a way to discard matches (thus dumping them from the parse tree), to push captures on a stack, to accept matches that are equal to another match: see [PEG Additions].
+* Some useful additional operators are there too: a way to discard matches (thus dumping them from the parse tree), to push captures on a stack, to accept matches that are equal to another match: see [[PEG Additions]].
 * Adding new parsers is easy.
-See [User-defined parsers] to see how to do that.
+See [[User-Defined Parsers]] to see how to do that.
-* Grammars are stackable: you can put different `mixin Grammar!(rules...)` in a module and then grammars and rules can refer to one another.
+* Grammars are composable: you can put different `mixin Grammar!(rules...)` in a module and then grammars and rules can refer to one another.
+That way, you can have utility grammars providing their functionalities to other grammars. [[Grammar Composition]]
 * That's why Pegged comes with some pre-defined grammars (JSON, etc).
-See [Grammar Examples].
+See [[Grammar Examples]].

-More advanced features, outside the standard PEG perimeter are there to enhance the user's experience:
+More advanced features, outside the standard PEG perimeter are there to give you more power:

-* Parameterized rules: `"List(E, Sep) <- E (Sep E)*"` is possible.
-The previous rule defines a parameterized parser taking two other parsers (namely, `E` and `Sep`) to match a `Sep`-separated list of `E`s.
-See [Parameterized Rules] to see what's possible.
+* **Parameterized rules**: `"List(E, Sep) <- E (Sep E)*"` is possible.
+The previous rule defines a parameterized parser taking two other parsers (namely, `E` and `Sep`) to match a `Sep`-separated list of `E`'s.
+See [[Parameterized Rules]] to see what's possible.
-* Named captures: any parser can be named with the `@` operator.
+* **Named captures**: any parser can be named with the `@` operator.
 The parse tree generated by the parser (so, also its matches) is delivered to the user in the output.
 Other parsers in the grammar see the named captures too.
-See [Named Captures] for more explanations on this.
+See [[Named Captures]] for more explanations on this.
-* Semantic actions can be added to any rule in a grammar.
+* **Semantic actions**: can be added to any rule in a grammar.
 Once a rule has matched, its associated action is called on the rule output and passed as final result to other parsers further up the grammar.
 Do what you want to the parse tree.
 If the passed actions are delegates, they can access external variables.
-See [Semantic Actions].
+See [[Semantic Actions]].

 Limitations